Mixed Berry Baked Oatmeal

 Jump to Recipe

-Baked oatmeal, loaded with summer berries and lightly sweetened with brown sugar is a great way to start the day.
+Baked oatmeal, filled with berries, and lightly sweetened with brown sugar is a great way to start the day.
+This berry baked oatmeal has been a favorite for over ten years now!

 oatmeal baked with fresh berries